 In order to identify environmentally and economically responsible ways to utilize the material dredged from the HGNC expansion, an unprecedented coalition of eight government agencies, called the Beneficial Uses Group (BUG), was formed in 1990.

-Over the next 50 years, the BUG project, sponsored by the U.S. Army Corps of Engineers and the Port of Houston Authority, has:
+Over the next 50 years, the BUG project, sponsored by the U.S. Army Corps of Engineers and Port Houston, has: